 When it comes to removing accessioned items from your museum’s collection, the devil is definitely in the details.
 A policy that addresses the disposal, trade, or sale of any collection item is an essential document for every museum, historic house or other collecting organization.
 Paid and unpaid staff plus committee and board members need to be well-informed of your organization’s deaccession policy.

-Participation in StEPs Labs offers in-depth information on topics central to the operation of your museum, historic house, site, or related organization.
-Applying what you learn in a Lab to your organization’s policies and practices means you are making meaningful progress.
+Applying what you learn in a Lab to your policies and practices helps your organization make meaningful progress.
 The more progress you make, the more boxes you can check off in the StEPs workbook.
-The more boxes you check off, the more Bronze, Silver, and Gold certificates you earn.
-And that translates into more credibility, more support, and a museum that is a valuable asset to its community for many more years to come
+The more boxes you check off, the more Bronze, Silver, and Gold certificates your organization earns.
+And that translates into more credibility, more support, and an organization that is a valuable asset to its community for many more years to come.